sonjaskagestad/SuggestedProducts/README.md

 The build_model.pynb contains the code for building and training the CNN and does not need to be run.

+## Dependancies

+The file SuggestedProducts.py must be in the same directory as "dataset", "test_images" and "CNN.model"

 ## Usage

-Please download the Repository and run the file SuggestedProducts.py using this command:
+Please run the file SuggestedProducts.py using this command:
  ```bash
 python SuggestedProducts.py
 ```